An international, interconnected member organisation

 CPA Australia has a membership of 170,826 members in over 100 countries and regions, supported by 19 offices globally.

 Our core services to members include education, training, technical support and advocacy.

 Employees and members work together with local and international bodies to represent the views and concerns of the profession to governments, regulators, industries, academia and the general public.

-Find out about our history and structure, read annual reports and updates from the Board of Directors
+Find out about our history and structure, reporting, and updates from the Board of Directors

 - About us

 Read our Reconciliation Action Plan (RAP) and inclusion and diversity commitments